kyma-project/btp-manager/docs/contributor/01-10-installation.md

 make run
 ```

-## Install BTP Manager in your cluster
+## Install BTP Manager in Your Cluster

 There are three ways to install BTP Manager in your cluster: